By Nick Taplin, Pre-sales

 This law feels especially applicable to finance.
 Nowhere in finance is there an external force more unbalancing than wholesale regulatory change, and nowhere is there a regulatory change more far-ranging or more disruptive than MiFID II.

 As a result, MiFID II has been one of the major talking points for the past year.
-Thousands of seminars, conferences, and publications have explored it in depth (including two whitepapers by Duco on transaction reporting and data reconciliation).
-Yet the overwhelming sentiment expressed by the industry is that firms are not ready for the deadline.
+Thousands of seminars, conferences, and publications have explored it in depth, yet the overwhelming sentiment expressed by the industry is that firms are not ready for the deadline.

 For example, a recent JWG survey found that 90% of buy side firms don’t feel they will be ready by the deadline and 45% aren’t even certain what compliance entails.